syncfusion-content/flutter-docs/Flutter/calendar/month-view.md

 ## Blackout dates

-You can disable the interaction for a certain date in the month view and timeline month view by using the ‘blackoutDate’ property of ‘SfCalendar.’
-Using this, you can restrict user interaction for specific dates.
+You can disable the interaction for a certain date in the month view and timeline month view by using the [blackoutDates](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/blackoutDates.html) property of `SfCalendar.` Using this, you can restrict user interaction for specific dates.
-You can customize the text style of blackout dates by using the ‘blackoutDatesTextStyle’ property from the ‘SfCalendar.’
+You can customize the text style of blackout dates by using the [blackoutDatesTextStyle](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/blackoutDatesTextStyle.html) property from the `SfCalendar.`

 {% tabs %}
 {% highlight Dart %}